sc830/Hercules/README.md

 teammates resolve errors with it and to adjust to the GitKraken user interface.
 Kacy helped Kaleb who was having an error whenever he would try to checkout a different branch or delete the branch he was on.
 After a lot of extensive trouble shooting, it turned out that the computer needed to be restarted and that it should have been working to begin with.
+Aaron assisted multiple team members with Expo Go and helped resolve some debugging issues associated to others code

 ### Kaleb Perez Sprint 1 ###

 In the development of the hercules application, I successfully integrated a bottom navigation bar.
 This navigation bar serves as a central navigational tool, directing users to different sections of the application.
 Key features I implemented was the "Workout", "Mind", and "Munchies" screens.
 On the workout screen, I added functionality so that users can interact with and create dynamically generated buttons that represent different workout "splits".
 I designed a system where users can add new splits through a modal dialog.
 After entering the desired split name, a corresponding button is created on the Workout screen.
 I also set up the main file tree and starting files including all of the files to run the code.
 I also did the research to figure out how to set up expo and run the app.
 I spent time with each teamate helping them run it.

-Here are the link for my major commits: https://bitbucket.org/cs3398f23changelings/hercules/commits/e5f66e1aab94e8d0020eaf189686650d673347e1 https://bitbucket.org/cs3398f23changelings/hercules/commits/c1db86c27f04514ac933852a8297f79c0eab8934 https://bitbucket.org/cs3398f23changelings/hercules/commits/cc7bc55534ec258388004fcc33393e154de3b308
+### Here are the links for my major commits: ###
+https://bitbucket.org/cs3398f23changelings/hercules/commits/e5f66e1aab94e8d0020eaf189686650d673347e1
+https://bitbucket.org/cs3398f23changelings/hercules/commits/c1db86c27f04514ac933852a8297f79c0eab8934
+https://bitbucket.org/cs3398f23changelings/hercules/commits/cc7bc55534ec258388004fcc33393e154de3b308